ProfDrLuigi/wirebot/README.md

 # wirebot for UNIX

-DISONTINUED.
+DISCONTINUED.
 Look at new Project:

 https://github.com/ProfDrLuigi/wired-cli-bot